Chilean Antarctic Territory: 19th century

 After the colonies in the Americas had gained their independence, the new Spanish republics agreed amongst themselves to recognize the principle of uti possidetis, meaning new states would have the same borders as their predecessor Spanish colonies.
-Thus the Republic of Chile included all lands formerly belonging to the Captaincy General of Chile, including claims over portions of Antarctica.
+Thus the Republic of Chile included all lands formerly belonging to the Captaincy General of Chile, including claims over portions of Antarctica, according to Chilean historians.

 In 1815, the Argentine-Irish Admiral William Brown launched a campaign to harass the Spanish fleet in the Pacific Ocean and, when passing Cape Horn with the Argentine vessels Hércules and Trinidad, his ships were driven down into the Antarctic Sea beyond 65° south latitude.
 Brown's report indicated the presence of nearby land, though he did not see any portion of the continent and no landings were made.

 On August 25, 1818, the government of Argentina, then called the United Provinces of the Rio de la Plata, granted the first concessions for hunting earless seals and penguins in Antarctica to Juan Pedro de Aguirre, who operated the ship Espíritu Santo based on Deception Island.
 Espíritu Santo was joined by the American brig Hercilia.
 The fact that the Argentine sealers were able to sail directly to the island can be regarded as evidence that its location was already known.

 Between 1819 and 1821, the Russian ships Vostok and Mirny, under the command of the German Fabian Gottlieb von Bellingshausen in Russian service, explored Antarctic waters, as already noted.
 In 1821, at 69°W 53'S, he sighted an island which he called Alexander I Land, after the Russian Tsar.
 Although von Bellingshausen circumnavigated the continent twice, no member of his crew ever set foot on Antarctica.

 In 1819, the British mariner William Smith rediscovered the South Shetland Islands, including King George Island.
 The American Nathaniel Palmer spotted the Antarctic Peninsula that same year.
 Neither of them went ashore on the actual continental landmass.
 However, in 1821, Connecticut seal hunter John Davis reported setting foot on a southern land that he believed was a continent.

+Bernardo O'Higgins mentions the South Shetland Islands in his notion of inherited Chilean lands from the Spanish Empire (uti possidetis juris).

 In 1823, James Weddell claimed to have discovered the sea that now bears his name, lying inside the Antarctic Circle to the east of the Antarctic peninsula.
 The hunting of baleen whales and South American sea lions began to increase in the following years.
 In 1831, Chile's liberator Bernardo O'Higgins wrote to the Royal Navy, saying: